 BRCGS was created in 1996 by a group of UK retailers who wanted to set consistent and transparent standards across the food industry supply chain.

-Internationally recognised, the Global Standard has been carefully developed over time (currently on Version 8) by industry experts to ensure it is comprehensive and covers each area where food safety is paramount.
+Internationally recognised, the Global Standard has been carefully developed over time (currently on Version 9 from 1st August 2022) by industry experts to ensure it is comprehensive and covers each area where food safety is paramount.